 The trick to making social work for you and your business is to develop a tailored, creative and effective content strategy and to find a balance that fits resources and workflow.

 Just sticking something up on Facebook isn’t going to work – not for you or for anyone.
-You only have to look at pages like Condescending Corporate Brand Page to see what I mean.
+You only have to look at pages like Condescending Corporate Brand Page (external link) to see what I mean.
 Getting it wrong can be hilarious for the rest of us but it can also be also brand damaging for you so it’s worth spending time to get it right.